 1) You’re not free, and thus you are not responsible for being depressed;

 2) You’re free, and thus you are responsible for being depressed;

 3) You’re not free, but you are still responsible for being depressed;

 4) You’re free, but you are not responsible for being depressed.

-Consider the benefits and costs to each option:
+Consider the benefits and costs of each option:

 - The benefit of adopting #1 is that you don’t feel responsible for your situation; the cost is that you don’t feel free to change your situation.